thombruce/repo/.github/ABOUT.md

 </pre>

 This hidden folder contains GitHub specific files for issue and pull request templates, workflows to be run with GitHub Actions and the standard FUNDING.yml file that lets visitors know how they can contribute and will show a 'Sponsor' button on your GitHub repository.

+> **Did You Know?**
+>
+> If you add a file called `README.md` to the `.github` directory, GitHub will use this as the default README displayed on your repo's main page.
+I made this mistake when creating this file, which is why it is now called ABOUT.md.